Unable to find any listings.

 And, if you’re here over Halloween or Thanksgiving, Orange Beach has holiday-themed events for the whole family.
 Take the family to The Wharf for scary movies, costume parties and pumpkin carving.
 And, most local restaurants (including Gulf Shores’ LuLu’s and The Hangout) will have special menus and family-friendly events for Thanksgiving.
 The nearby Flora-Bama will be celebrating Oktoberfest, Halloween and Thanksgiving in their own unique way.
 Take the family to their Potluck Thanksgiving Dinner for a holiday you won’t soon forget.
 There are concerts year-round at The Wharf, including Def Leppard and Brooks & Dunn this fall.

 Accommodations & Amenities of Our Orange Beach Rental Homes

 No matter what you have planned for your fall getaway in Orange Beach, we have Orange Beach rental homes that will fit your needs.
-At Harris Properties, we have rentals right on the beach, closer to The Wharf, closer to nature trails, or with boat access so you can cruise practically to your door or over to The Wharf for all those family activities.
+At Harris Vacation Rentals, we have rentals right on the beach, closer to The Wharf, closer to nature trails, or with boat access so you can cruise practically to your door or over to The Wharf for all those family activities.